Home » Church Workers » Wellness Officer

 Brandy also shared her heart for this work:

 “I firmly believe that managing personal well-being allows one to better care for others.
 Caring starts first with confessing God as our only source of restoration—the center of it all—and our wellness flows from His providential care and redemptive act in Christ Jesus.
-My desire is to help Christians bring Christ’s freedom into their wellness, step by step, so they feel capable of managing their wellness and, in turn, serving others with fervor.”
+My desire is to help Christians bring Christ’s freedom into their wellness, step by step, so they feel capable of managing their wellness and, in turn, serve others with fervor.”

 You may reach Brandy at brandy.mccoid@nidlcms.org.